NaiboWang/Data-Free-Ensemble-Selection-For-One-Shot-Federated-Learning/README.md

-# The remaining parts are still updating because the author has been affected by COVID-19 and is now having a high fever, but we finish this supp by Dec 25, 2022, thank you for your patience!
+# The remaining parts are still updating because the author has been affected by COVID-19 and is now having a high fever, but we will finish this readme file by Dec 25, 2022, thank you for your patience!